Predestination - An In Depth Bible Study - Part 1

 Following in Genesis 3, we read the account of the fall of man.
 The serpent, or the devil, deceived Eve with a lie, saying that if she ate the fruit of the tree of the knowledge of good and evil that her eyes would be opened, and she would be just like God.
 The serpent also lied to Eve again saying that she would not surely die if she ate the fruit, as God had said she would.

 Eve, after hearing this enticement, looked at the fruit and saw that it was good for food, pleasing to the eye, and desirable as something that would give her wisdom.
-So she took some and ate it.
+So, she took the fruit and ate it.
 Then she gave some to her husband Adam who was with her.
 Adam, who also knew that God had forbidden them to eat this fruit, ate it as well.

 This is the point at which sin entered the world.
 Immediately after they ate the fruit, Adam and Eve became aware that they were naked, and they felt shame, whereas they had no awareness of their nakedness before.
 As a result of this transgression, God cursed the serpent saying: